losttech/stack-blog/_posts/2018-2-9-Roslyn-Constructor-Magic.md

 }
 ```

 Of course this is not the end of it.
-There's a more complex scenario yet to handle: since Python's constructor potentially call can be anywhere in the body, somehow the code before it has to be injected into the ```: base(...)``` call to preserve semantics.
-Usually, that is done by introducing a static method(s) and calling them inside like this: ```: base(StaticMethod(...), ...)```.
+There's a more complex scenario yet to handle: since Python's constructor call potentially  can be anywhere in the body, somehow the code before it has to be injected into the ```: base(...)``` call to preserve semantics.
+Usually, that is done by introducing a static method(s) and calling them inside like this: ```Derived(): base(StaticMethod(...), ...)```.
 Or by having a factory method on the class.
 But this is a story for another post.